 If you remove the outermost leaf and the dark green leaf ends, you can store the stems.
 It stays in the fridge for about five days.
 Leeks emit a rather intense smell, so it should be kept separately from other vegetables.
 It can also be frozen.

 Tips for Preparation

 Depending on the dish, different parts of the leeks can be used.
 The strong green leaf spreads have a more intense taste than the delicate green at the root.
 The lush green parts are ideal for refining soups and stews.

-Leeks are used for green soup in combination with celery, carrots and parsley root.
+Leeks are used for green soup in combination with celery, carrots, and parsley root.

 Roasted or steamed leeks can also be served as a vegetable side dish.
-Summer Leeks is also suitable for raw food or salad.
+Summer Leeks are also suitable for raw food or salad.
 Leeks also taste good as a quiche topping or for baking overflows.
 For this purpose, only the light and light green parts of the leek are used.
 The leek aroma is similar to a mixture of onion and garlic but is milder.

 It is common for sand and soil to accumulate between the leaves.
 As part of the preparation, one should cut the stem length-way to just before the end of the shaft.
 Wash it thoroughly.

 Vitamin B1 (mg)